-Reckless Driving in Fairfax County: What the Court Data Shows
+Reckless Driving in Fairfax County

 Fairfax County handles a significant volume of reckless driving cases, reflecting its position as the most populous jurisdiction in Virginia.
 With major commuter corridors including I-66, I-495, and the Fairfax County Parkway, speed-related charges are particularly common.